andy-thomas/Trails2010/Trails2012/ReadMeAndy.txt

 (Although, if we _were_ to reference the Trails2010.DataAccess.EF project within the web project, then of course the current up-to-date version would get copied in on every build for us, which is more convenient, but leads to tighter coupling).
 This way, we could simply replace the EF repository with another, say one based on NHibernate, simply by swapping the DLLs out.

+The main web app and the Trails2012.Tests use MEF plug ins for the implementation of IRepository.
+The plugins are bound in using the MEF DirectoryCatalog.
+This points to a "PlugIns" folder underneath the respective "bin" folders.
+(Don't forget to create these if you're creating a new environment!)
+This folder contains the DLL which implements the required exported plugin classes (in this EFRepository or NHibRepository) and all the required dependencies.
+The executing assembly finds the dependencies using the <probing> element in the app.config and web.config files.
+I do it this way, rather than putting the plug in DLLS directly in bin folders, so that the DLLs do not get deleted during rebuilds.

 Links for uploading files: